jmfriedt/qgis_vector_field/README.md

 ## Displaying a vector point displacement field using QGIS

+The objective is to display a vector field map from successive GNSS measurements of similar points (ablation stakes) collected on a flowing glacier.

 Load the text delimited files ``results.qgis2024`` and ``results.qgis2025``, CRS is UTM33N, space delimited, with ``X`` and ``Y`` fields for cartesian coordinates and ``N`` for the stake name.